eugeneoei/installfest/README.md

 ## MacOS

-For MacOS, follow the instructions on [this](./instructions/macos-installation.md) document.
+For MacOS, follow the instructions in [this](./instructions/macos-installation.md) document.

 ## Windows

-For Windows, follow the instructions on [this](./instructions/windows-intallation.md) document.
+For Windows, follow the instructions in [this](./instructions/windows-intallation.md) document.

 Unfortunately, I am not a windows user.
 This document though, was written by one of the students in my previous batch. and he has run the same set of instructions a couple of times.
 So I would think it will be good enough for you to set up your environment.